PoCInnovation/Workshops/software/32.Zig/README.md

 Create a command-line todo list application where you can:

 - Add a new todo
 - Delete a todo by ID
 - View all todos

 Each todo should have at least three fields:

-    - id (auto-incremented)
+- id (auto-incremented) which will be an integer
-    - name
+- name which will be a string
-    - description
+- description which will also be a string

 > 💡 To easily test your functions during this workshop remember to check the testing tools mentioned above